thenickedwards/portfolio_v2/README.md

 All portfolio code written per acceptance criteria in [W20-hw_readme.md](/W20-hw_README.md).
 [React Bootstrap](https://react-bootstrap.github.io/) was used as a framework and [React Icons](https://github.com/react-icons/react-icons) were also used.
 All other materials (images, copy, etc.) provided by me!

+Please note: due to an issue with deployment the original repo was scrapped and a new one created.
+To see the history of commits and progression of coe/develop ment visit: https://github.com/thenickedwards/portfolio_v2.
+The published repo is at https://github.com/thenickedwards/portfolio and has few commits.

 ## Work Done
 * A single-page application portfolio for a web developer created from scratch.
 * When portfolio is loaded, theh visitor is presented with a page containing a header, a section for content, and a footer